Country Living by

 Country Living

-Although I grew up in a house, most of my married life I’ve been a Manhattanite and an apartment dweller.
-(See (The Lion, The Witch, and The Wardrobe, Cooking with Gas)
+Although I grew up in a house, most of my adult life I’ve been a Manhattanite and an apartment dweller.
+(See The Lion, The Witch, and The Wardrobe, and Cooking with Gas)

 Then one weekend a house guest was taking a shower while I was running the dishwasher and doing the laundry.
 Suddenly his shower turned icy cold.
 So we got a bigger hot water heater, and also replaced the leaky downstairs toilet, and also the old washing machine which sometimes leaked down through the kitchen ceiling.

-And then we decided to retile the upstairs bathrooms.
-(Coming up one Friday night we found a dead squirrel floating in the toilet – but we couldn’t do much about that.)
+And then we decided to tile the upstairs bathrooms.
+(Coming up one Friday night we found a poor dead squirrel floating in the toilet – but we couldn’t do much about that.)

-We’ve loved our years at our woodsy retreat, and have enjoyed making friends with the deer and the occasional bear family, but we’ve also learned why houses – even rustic houses in the woods – can be veritable money pits!
+We’ve loved our years in our forest retreat, and have enjoyed making friends with the deer and the occasional bear family.
+But we’ve also learned that when you own a house there are always improvements you can make, even to a perfect cabin in the woods!

-(BTW my neighbors just renovated their attic to create another bedroom and bath, and it looks really great!
-Next week their contractor is coming over to give me an estimate.)
+(By the way, our neighbors just renovated their attic to create another bedroom and bath, and it looks really great.
+Tomorrow their contractor is coming over to give us an estimate.)

 – Dana Susan Lehrman